Bachelor of Engineering (Honours) Mechanical Engineering CW548

 - Further Studies

 What is the Course about?

 Mechanical Engineering is one of the most diverse of the engineering disciplines.
-It deals with the design and manufacture of everything, from small individual parts and devices like the inkjet nozzle to large systems such as spacecraft tools.
-The role of a mechanical engineer is to take a product from idea to marketplace.
+It deals with the design and manufacture of everything, from small individual parts and devices like the inkjet nozzle, to large systems such as spacecraft.
+The role of a mechanical engineer is to take ideas from concept to physical reality.
 It requires specialist engineering knowledge combined with creative thinking, problem solving, team working and analytical skills.

-This course equips graduates with the specialist knowledge and practical experience required to manage the complete mechanical engineering process, from product design to manufacturing output.
-The course features extensive practical workshops and includes a challenging project in Year 4.
-On completion of this course students will have a detailed understanding of:
+This course equips graduates with the specialist knowledge and practical experience required to manage complete mechanical engineering processes, from product/project design to manufacturing output and commissioning.
+The course features extensive practical workshops and includes challenging projects in Years 3 and 4.

 - 50% class time on practical exercises in laboratories and workshops.